warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/cross-compile/README.md

 # Easiest way

 The way I do my cross compiling is with a dedicated live USB of Ubuntu 16, which has been modified to include the cross-compiler (using CUBES).
 This means after startup I can run `./build.sh` as the compiler is part of the OS image.
-The ISO is very large, but if there is interest I may create a share link.
-Feel free to contact me (admin@raspiweb.com)
+The ISO is available in a [share link here](https://share.raspiweb.com/s/QxNDkwM).